Duke falls out of AP Top 25; Gonzaga, Baylor remain 1-2

 ROLLING TIDE

-“You like for guys who decide to come back for their senior year to do great things,” Alabama coach Nate Oats said.
-“Us being 6-0 and being in first place and (Petty) breaking the school record for 3s made – hopefully, he can play his way into first-round draft pick status and have a great senior year and get this program to where they envisioned it.”
+''You like for guys who decide to come back for their senior year to do great things,'' Crimson Tide coach Nate Oats said. ''Us being 6-0 and being in first place and (Petty) breaking the school record for 3s made - hopefully, he can play his way into first-round draft pick status and have a great senior year and get this program to where they envisioned it.''

 IN AND OUT